Abenomics: Criticism

-There is rising skepticism regarding Abenomics, pointing out that the policy is too focused on demand rather than supply, such as the case of the Japanese government's push for generic medicines within its universal healthcare system without actually addressing the root causes.
-One of the fundamental problems that Japan is facing is its aging population.
-As its population pyramid becomes inverted, the labor pool shrinks from year to year.
-This brings about a number of problems for the Japanese economy.
+King del Rosario argued that the policy is too focused on demand rather than supply, such as the case of the Japanese government's push for generic medicines within its universal healthcare system without actually addressing the root causes.
+Other critics argued that Japan's aging population would shrink the labor pool from year to year, which would not be addressed by Abenomics' proposals.

-First, the government commitment to spending on pensions, medical expenses, and social security will continually act as a substantial burden to the already indebted country, with a public debt of 240% its GDP.
-This will further worsen the financial integrity of the Japanese government, leading to an erosion of international confidence in Japanese economy.
-The lack of confidence can raise the risk premium (CDS).

-Secondly, its dwindling workforce cannot sustain the economic output that is maintained in the future.
-The demographics of Japan will drastically change so that more young people will have to support the older population, which implies that this change in demography is the main culprit for the last two decades of deflation and stagnant economic growth.
-This is another implication in why the consumer demand might be falling behind.

-Goldman Sachs chief economist Naohiko Baba has criticized the infrastructure spending component of Abenomics, arguing that the Japanese construction industry is inefficient and short of workers.
+Goldman Sachs chief economist Naohiko Baba criticized the infrastructure spending component of Abenomics, arguing that the Japanese construction industry is inefficient and short of workers.

 In January 2013, German Chancellor Angela Merkel said that the German people believed that central banks should not make up for bad political decisions, and she criticised Japan and the US for their expansionary monetary policies to enhance their competitiveness.
 Bundesbank chief Jens Weidmann accused the Japanese government of politicising exchange rates and threatening the independence of the central bank.
 The European Central Bank launched quantitative easing programmes of its own two years later.

-Tax cuts for the rich
+Corporate tax cuts

 Support

-Koichi Hamada countered the criticism that only big firms and the rich benefitted from Abenomics, saying that it had a trickle-down effect on rest of the economy.
+Koichi Hamada argued that Abenomics had a trickle-down effect on rest of the economy, responding to criticism that only big firms and the rich benefitted from it.
 He said that Japan needed to lower corporate taxes from about 35% (current level) to 24% to attract investment.

 Criticism

-Thomas Piketty said that Japan needed to change the structure of its taxation in order to help the Japanese young generation, suggesting that the world's third-largest economy should increase taxes on the wealthy and big firms from 10% to 20%.
-He took the view that redistribution of wealth could be the fourth arrow of Abenomics.
-He added that raising VAT was a bad way to reduce inequality in the country.
+Thomas Piketty said that Japan needed to change the structure of its taxation in order to help the Japanese young generation, suggesting it should increase taxes on the wealthy and big firms from 10% to 20%.
+He took the view that redistribution of wealth could be the fourth arrow of Abenomics and that raising the VAT was a bad way to reduce inequality in the country.

-Joseph Stiglitz suggests that, even if tax cuts for the rich are done in US or UK, big firms just try to use them for their personal gains, not for raising wages of their employees.
+Joseph Stiglitz suggested that, even if tax cuts for the rich are done in US or UK, big firms just try to use them for their personal gains, not for raising wages of their employees.